abpframework/abp/docs/en/Community-Articles/2023-01-30-How-To-Contribute-To-a-Open-Source-Software/how-can-I-contribute-to-open-source-projects-on-github.md

 ## Step 7: Create a Pull Request

-After the push, the pull request `Create Pull Request` button will appear on the GitHub Desktop.
+After the push, the pull request `Create Pull Request` button will appear on GitHub Desktop.
 Click it and create a pull request.

 ![github-desktop-pull-request](images/github-desktop-pull-request.png)